 Give your online party a name and a rule

 In our interview of Priya Parker, the author of The Art of Gathering: How We Meet and Why It Matters, she suggests giving your party a name and a rule, and this advice applies to setting the tone for a virtual event too.
 It doesn’t need to be complicated — like this example Priya shared with us:

 “Writer Jancee Dunn asked me for advice on how to ‘Art of Gather-ify’ her dinner party.
 She decided to host a dinner party for other worn-out moms and gave it a name: ‘The Worn-out Moms Hootenanny,’ and she gave it a rule: if you talk about your kids, you have to take a shot.
 She emailed six friends, and they all RSVP’d within the hour.
 They ordered take-out and made what could have been stressful or boring and turned it into an exciting opportunity to connect.”

 Get guests excited with an online party invitation

-Sure, you could text or Slack people a link, but an invite lets you set the scene and nail the logistics.
+Sure, you could text or Slack people a link, but a virtual party invite lets you set the scene and nail the logistics.
 First, set a start and end time for guests to to their calendars.
-Then, make your online party invitation location virtual in your Paperless Post invite so they’ll have the link to the video feed handy.
+Then, make your online party location virtual in your Paperless Post invite so they’ll have the link to the video feed handy.
 Most importantly, the invitation builds excitement at a time when we need social gatherings to look forward to more than ever.